GCM recommends sacking of Group Captain for 2019 crash of Mi-17 chopper in missile strike | Law-Order

 The sources said the GCM ordered dismissal of Group Captain Suman Roy Chowdhury, who was serving then as the Chief Operations Officer (COO) of the Srinagar Air Force Station.

+The GCM, instituted following the report of the Court of Inquiry, ordered dismissal of Group Captain Chowdhury, the sources said.

+They said the Punjab and Haryana High Court had allowed the GCM to conclude its findings against the Group Captain but ordered that the recommendation cannot be acted upon till it disposes off the case relating to the incident.

-The sources said the IAF can only act on the GCM's recommendation after a decision on a case relating to the incident by the Punjab and Haryana High Court.
+The sources said the IAF can only act on the GCM's recommendation after the court gives its verdict.

 According to laid down norms, the Chief of Air Staff has to give an approval on the recommendation of the GCM for sacking of the official.